dalyapraz/general_chat_recreator/README.md

-# Conversation Analyzer
+# Chat Regenerator

 A set of tools for processing, analyzing, and visualizing conversation data from various chat platforms.

 ## Overview

-The Conversation Analyzer allows you to parse, structure, and visualize conversations from different chat sources:
+The Chat Regenerator allows you to parse, structure, and visualize conversations from different chat sources:

 1. **Conti Chat Parser** - For processing dual-party conversations from JSON logs
-2. **Group Chat Parser** - For processing multi-party conversations in JSON-like format **NOT WORKNG YET**
+2. **Group Chat Parser** - For processing multi-party conversations in JSON-like format **NOT WORKING YET**

 Both modules produce HTML files that allow for interactive annotation of conversations with customizable dropdown categories.
 The annotated data can be downloaded as CSV for further analysis.